-In 1997, I initiated an ongoing project to study this former millpond.
+- In 1997, I initiated an ongoing, interdisciplinary project to study Evans Pond as it is today.

-I photograph the woods and water.
-I study archival information about the site.
-I gather maps and data.
-I collect stories about the pond from people who enjoyed its beauty.
+- I photograph the woods and water.
+I study archival resources related to the site.
+I consult data.
+I collect stories about the pond from people.

-Evans Pond is a recreational area located in Camden County, New Jersey.
+- Evans Pond is a recreational area and former agricultural millpond located in Camden County, New Jersey.
 The pond lies along the Cooper River as it passes through Haddonfield.

-As a natural resource, Evans Pond holds a connection to the region's past-- an archives of landscape.
+- As a natural resource, Evans Pond is living laboratory that holds a connection to the region's past-- an archives of landscape.

-Vintage snapshot of two people posing in front of the dam at Evans Pond.
+Vintage gelatin silver print snapshot of two people posing in front of the dam at Evans Pond.
 Anonymous, undated.
 Collection Deborah A Garwood.

 Early 20th century picture postcard, "Ruins of the Old Haddon Mill.
 Haddonfield, N.J."
 Collection Deborah A Garwood, Family Archives.